cloudfoundry/docs-bosh/content/networks.md

 2 = The maximum number of IP addresses assigned to one NIC (limited by the AWS CPI as of now): one IPv4 address, one IPv6 address, one IPv4 prefix delegation and one IPv6 prefix delegation

 3 = Find the currently supported prefix sizes [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-prefix-eni.html)

-4 = When `nic_group` is set on a VIP network, the AWS CPI maps the value to the corresponding NIC's device index to associate the Elastic IP with the correct network interface.
-Requires BOSH Director `vTBD+` and AWS CPI `vTBD+`.

 ---